freddyb/homepage/content/modern-solutions-against-cross-site-attacks.md

 ![Title Slide.
 Firefox log in the top right.
 Headline is "Dealing with Cross-Site Attacks".
 Presentation from Frederik Braun held at German OWASP Day 2024 in Leipzig](images/god24-xs-attacks/large-0.jpg){.slide}

-This presentation is about cross-site leak attacks and what recent defenses have been introduced to counter them.
+This article is about cross-site leak attacks and what recent defenses have been introduced to counter them.
 I also want to finally answer the question why web security best practices is always opt-in and finally how YOU can get increased security controls.